hirefire/hirefire-resource-ruby/README.md

 ## Guides & Documentation

-Please refer to our [Getting Started with Ruby] guide for instructions on setting up HireFire with your Ruby application.
+Please refer to our [Ruby Guide] for instructions on setting up HireFire with your Ruby application.

 ## Development